openstack/cinder/doc/source/contributor/contributing.rst

 Project Team Lead
 ~~~~~~~~~~~~~~~~~

-For each development cycle, Cinder project Active Technical Contributors (ATCs)
+For each development cycle, Cinder project Active Contributors (ACs)
 elect a Project Team Lead who is responsible for running the weekly meetings,
 midcycles, and Cinder sessions at the Project Team Gathering for that cycle
 (and who is also ultimately responsible for everything else the project does).

-* You automatically become an ATC by making a commit to one of the cinder
+* You automatically become an AC by making a commit to one of the cinder
   deliverables.
 Other people who haven't made a commit, but have contributed
   to the project in other ways (for example, making good bug reports) may be
-  recognized as "extra-ATCs" and obtain voting privileges.
+  recognized as "extra-ACs" and obtain voting privileges.
 If you are such
-  a person, contact the current PTL before the "Extra-ATC freeze" indicated
+  a person, contact the current PTL before the "Extra-AC freeze" indicated
   on the current development cycle schedule (which you can find from the
   `OpenStack Releases homepage
   <https://releases.openstack.org/index.html>`_ .